SirPepe/ornament/Readme.md

 Because transformers need to potentially do a lot of type juggling and bookkeeping, they are somewhat tricky to get right, but they are also always only a few self-contained lines of code.
-If you want to extend Schleifchen, you should simply clone one of the built-in transformers and modify it to your liking!
+If you want to extend Ornament, you should simply clone one of the built-in transformers and modify it to your liking.

 ### Transformer `string()`